 According to Marks, et al. (2003) classroom activities rarely follow a sequence whereby a task is fully completed before moving on to the next activity.
 Often one activity will need to be completed at a later date.
 For the student on the spectrum, this can be highly confusing and disconcerting, because their characteristic rigid thinking may make it difficult to put away something that is not complete to the level that they feel is appropriate.
 Providing the student with a visual and concrete structure will help ease this type of transition.
 One example of this would be to provide specific and concrete beginning and endpoints, even with activities that may continue over several days or class periods.
 The teacher could make colored plastic clips with the days of the week written on them.
 When recess starts, or when it is time to move on to the next activity, place one of the plastic clips that say “Monday” on it at the point where the student stopped.
 Or a simple activities schedule can be made and placed on the student’s desk with a box to “check off” when activity is completed.

-Whole-class instruction can be particularly challenging for students with ASD, both because high amounts of auditory information and potential disinterest in the content.
+Whole-class instruction can be particularly challenging for students with ASD, due to the high amounts of auditory information and potential disinterest in the content.
 According to Marks, et al. (2003), Creative strategies that increase the student’s interest, as well as those that increase accountability for attending, are key to increasing the student’s attention during whole-class instruction.
 An example of this would be to embed additional activities within the lesson to increase the student’s interest and motivation for listening to the class lecture.
 The teacher can develop a list of words that might be said during a lecture.
 Then the teacher can give the student a marker and a list of those words.
 Every time a word from the list is spoken during the lecture the student can highlight the word they hear.
 This information can then be graphed.
 This will provide the student with an alternative and potentially interesting reason for listening to the teacher.
 Also, extraneous distractions can be minimized by seating the student up front and position the student where there will be the least amount of visual distractions.

-Learning strategies, such as mnemonic devices provide the systematic and concrete steps that are highly beneficial for students with ASD.
+Learning strategies, such as mnemonic devices provide systematic and concrete steps that are highly beneficial for students with ASD.
 Students can easily remember these strategies because the steps are linked by the acronym that serves as the mnemonic.
 Teachers can help students use these strategies for many tasks, such as reading for content, when deciphering vocabulary words, or when taking a test.
 These types of strategies appeal to the way many students with ASD learn.
 The teacher can make rhythms or sayings to help the student remember a fact or idea.
 One way to implement this would be to use the expression “Every good boy does fine” which represents the E-G-B-D-F notes on a musical scale.
 Another mnemonic would be “Please excuse my dear aunt Sally” which represents the order of operations in math (parenthesis, exponents, multiplication, division, addition, and subtraction).

 By accepting an alternate mode for completing an assignment, the teacher can ensure success for a student who would otherwise feel overwhelmed.
 Students with ASD can become overwhelmed with certain assignments, thus the teacher can think about an alternative assignment that can demonstrate what he or she has learned.
 By breaking down the assignment or giving an alternative assignment the student can be successful and still be held to a standard that the other students are held to.
-The teacher needs to be clear and specify the expectations such as the length of the assignment.
+The teacher needs to be clear and specify expectations such as the length of the assignment.
 An example of this could be to reduce the requirements for the writing assignment by having the student write a list of adjectives or vocabulary words they have learned as opposed to a lengthy writing paper or even videotaping the assignment.
 Another option would be to allow the student to use a keyboarding device to take notes or complete an assignment (Alpha-Smart, or laptop).
 By giving options the student will find it easier to participate.